 CHINCHERO, MORAY, & SALT MINES TOUR

 Next, we go to the small town of Maras, where we will see the buildings are made of thin stone with images carved into them.
-We then move on to Salineras, the salt mines, which consists of over 3,000 small ponds cascading down a hillside valley like uneven steps, the Salinas de Maras (as they are known in the local tongue) were first created before the Incas.
+We then move on to Salineras, the salt mines, which consists of over 1,000 small ponds cascading down a hillside valley like uneven steps, the Salineras de Maras (as they are known locally) were first created before the Incas.
 While there is no transcribed record of the ponds’ creation, they seem to have been passed down and expanded by a small number of owners over hundreds of years.
 Salt is harvested from the patchwork of shallow pools via a process of evaporation.
-A natural spring feeds a salt-rich stream that flows down into the pools, which are then opened and dammed individually as needed.
-Once one of the pools is filled, the water is allowed to evaporate, and then the salt crystals are scraped off the ground with simple instruments.
+A natural spring feeds a salt-rich stream that flows down into the pools, which are then opened and closed individually as needed.
+Once one of the pools is filled, the water is allowed to evaporate, and then the salt crystals are gathered off the ground with traditional tools and ancient techniques.

-Then, we are on our way to the Moray ruins, located at (3,450m/11,318ft), which was an experimental farming site built in the form of an amphitheater with a different temperature to grow different types of crops at each level.
-These levels of terraces were carved before the Incas and then used by the Incas.
-These terraces served as a natural green house to grow an extraordinary variety of crops (over 250 types) at an altitude normally not conducive for the crops.
+Then, we are on our way to Moray, located at (3,450m/11,318ft), which was an experimental farming site built in the form of an amphitheater with a different temperature to grow different types of crops at each level.
+These levels of terraces were carved before the Incas took control of the Sacred Valley and then used by the Incas.
+These terraces served as a natural greenhouse to grow an extraordinary variety of crops (over 250 types) at an altitude normally not conducive for the crops.
 The Incas were very advanced in the knowledge of creating specific sub-climates.
 Then, we return to your hotel in Cusco, arriving around 1:00pm.

 WHAT IS INCLUDED FOR THE TOUR TO CHINCHRERO & SALT MINES